wvs-finance/wvs-contracts/NOTES.md

 ## Option Writer (seller)

+- LP position represents a perpetual call covered option on the quote token.

+- The LP is the SELLER

 - obligated to SELL the underlying collateral $X$ when __option owner__ calls `option.exercise`

 - can redeem consideration $Y$ prior to expiration
 - can redeem collateral $X$ post-expiration